richard-austin/security-cam/README.md

 * Enable/Disable access through Cloud server.
 * All parts of project and dependencies deployed using deb file.
 ### Run Time Platform for NVR
-Raspberry pi running headless (server) version of Ubuntu 23.04 (Lunar Lobster).
+The current build configuration (./gradlew buildDebFile) is for Raspberry pi running headless (server) version of Ubuntu 23.04 (Lunar Lobster).
 ### Security
 The NVR is designed to run on a LAN which is protected from unauthorised external access.
 From within the LAN, access to administrative functions is possible without authentication.